 - Remove the chicken thighs from the skillet.
 Set aside.

-- Turn down heat to medium and add the sliced red potatoes, onions, and carrots to the skillet.
+- Turn down the heat to medium and add the sliced red potatoes, onions, and carrots to the skillet.

 - Drizzle olive oil over the veggies.
 Sprinkle with the sea salt.